 This craft we love so much – the craft of timber framing – has certainly seen its ups and downs over the centuries.
-It came over the pond with the Colonials and stuck around for quite a while, at least until the early twentieth century.
+It came over the pond with the Colonials and stuck around at least until the early twentieth century.
 By the early 1900s timber framing was a memory as consumers turned to “stick” homes and kit structures.
 Then the late 1970s happened…

 Those who show their support for timber framing and timber framers reap lifelong benefits that you simply can’t get out of a conventional structure.
 For instance, a timber frame home will stay with you and your family for generations to come.
 Timber frames that still stand across the world after thousands of years of storms, earthquakes and man-made disasters are a living testament to such a fact.
 You’ll also be able to tell others that you live in a home that was truly crafted by hand.
 How many people today can say that?